Tuesday, September 16, 2025

 Crude Production

-Crude production during the last week averaged eight hundred forty-eight thousand barrels per day (848 Mbpd), distributed geographically as follows:
+Crude production during the last week averaged eight hundred fifty-eight thousand barrels per day (858 Mbpd), geographically distributed as follows:

 Area